ChrisMunene/microfinance-viz/README.md

 # microfinance-viz
-Interactive data visualization showing survey results on the diffusion of microfinance in the US
+Interactive data visualization showing survey results on the diffusion of microfinance in India

 Here's a walkthrough of the visualization: